mosip/id-authentication/design/pre-registration/pre-registration-booking-service.md

 -   Audit :

-    -   Each state of the Pre-Registration creation should be stored into the DB for audit purpose.
+    -   Each state of the Pre-Registration booking appointment should be stored into the DB for audit purpose.

     -   Pre-reg Id and important detail of the applicant should not be audited.